Chinese Mahjong [麻将 Má jiàng]

 Dealing the tiles

 The game usually has four players who take it in turns to pick up tiles to try to form sets.
-The first task is to shuffle the tiles, all players take part by moving them around with both hands, with the faces of the tiles downward.
+The first task is to shuffle the tiles, all players take part by moving them around with both hands, with the faces of the tiles downward on the table.
 Then the wall is built.
-The square 牌墙 pái qiáng wall is 18 tiles wide and 2 tiles high in a square, face down.
+The square 牌墙 pái qiáng wall is 18 tiles wide and 2 tiles high (face down) on all four sides.
 The dealer then throws three dice to determine where to start dealing out the tiles.
 The score (1-18) determines which wall and part (quarter) of the wall forms the start point for dealing.
-The dealer then takes four tiles from the left of this position and the other players continuing taking a set of four until they each have 12 tiles (3 sets of 4) moving clockwise around the wall.
+The dealer then takes four tiles from the left of this position and the other players continuing taking a set of four until they each have 12 tiles (in 3 groups of 4) moving clockwise around the table.
 Each player then finally takes a single extra tile in turn to make a total of 13 tiles.
-A quicker version just takes the tiles from a corner of the dealer's portion of wall.
+A quicker version just takes the tiles from the corner of the dealer's portion of wall.

 All players are associated with a compass direction: East - South - West - North winds.
 After each round the designation of ‘dealer’ or East wind moves around one place anti-clockwise.
 The game is complete when all four players have been dealer.
 Whenever the dealer wins a hand or if there is no winner (a draw) an extra hand is played.